5 Warning Signs Your Granulator Blades Need Regrinding

 1. Inconsistent Particle Size

 If your granulated output is showing a wider range of particle sizes than usual — more fines, more oversized pieces, or irregular shapes — the blades are no longer cutting cleanly.
 Sharp blades shear material precisely; blunt blades tear and crush it, producing inconsistent results that can affect downstream processes.
+This is especially critical in plastics recycling operations where particle size consistency is essential.
+Read our guide on how often should granulator blades be sharpened to set up a preventive maintenance schedule.

 2. Increased Motor Amperage